TartanLlama/tartanllama.github.io/_posts/2016-07-28-integral_variable.md

 The variable value is read by starting at the cell closest to the cursor and tracking up the column until we find a cell which is punched.
 The value is the row index of this cell.
 For this starting state, the value is `0`, because the closest punched cell to the cursor is in the `0` row.

 Assigning to the variable is acheived by punching a cell, possibly advancing the cursor beforehand.
-There are two cases to consider: is the value we want to set greater than or lesser than the current value?
+There are two cases to consider: is the value we want to set greater than or less than the current value?

 If the desired value is greater than the current value, we don't need to advance the cursor at all; we just punch the cell where the current cursor column and desired value row intersect.
 So if we set the above variable to `2`, it will look like this: